Skip to content

 • Various small tables

-• A small number of cushions and throws
+• A large number of cushions and throws

 • Mint garden for tea